tgerarden/aem2850/content/assignment/final-project.md

 1. **Download** a dataset and explore it using all the tools and tricks we learned in lectures, examples, and labs throughout the semester.

-2. **Find** a story in the data.
-This could include patterns in the data like relationships and changes over time that could be visualized.
-Relationships could also be summarized using linear regression.
-You could build a prediction mdoel using OLS, ridge, or lasso.
+2. **Analyze** the data according to your plan.
+This could include finding patterns in the data like relationships and changes over time that could be visualized and/or summarized using linear regression.
+You could build a prediction model using OLS, ridge, or lasso.
 Alternatively, you could focus on analysis and visualization of spatial or textual data.
+You could build a tool to guide investment strategy or evaluate firm performance. etc. etc.

-3. **Create** multiple graphs to tell the story.
-You must use at least **three** different chart *types* (i.e., don't just make three scatterplots or three maps).
+3. **Create** multiple graphs to illustrate your analysis.
+You must use at least **three** different chart *types* (i.e., don't just make three scatter plots or three maps).

 4. **Write** a PDF memo using R Markdown to introduce your project, provide background on your data and the data cleaning process, and describe your figure and findings.
 You should include the following sections in the memo: